AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_renderer_android.md

 ### API call sequence

-The following figure shows the call flow you need to implement when you integrate a custom audio rendered:
+The following figure shows the call sequence you need to implement in your app for custom audio renderer:

 ![](https://web-cdn.agora.io/docs-files/1569378513078)